Last updated 28 June 2021

 - All social, political, cultural and religious functions and gatherings

-- All educational institutions including music/art schools, and coaching institutions
+- All educational institutions including music/art schools, and coaching institutions (except for medical)

 - All summer vacation camps